Self-Driving Cars in Las Vegas, Nevada

 The question we hear a lot is, "Can you get a DUI in a self-driving car?"

 The answer is yes.
-The only self-driving cars available to the public right now are the cars with the autopilot.
+The only self-driving cars currently available to the public are those with autopilot features.
 The autopilot features do not make the car autonomous.
 Vehicles with autopilot require active driver supervision and always having your hands on the steering wheel.

 Do you need a driver's license for a self-driving car?

 Currently, yes.
-Cars with autopilot (e.g., Tesla) require active driver supervision, always having your hands on the steering wheel and maintaining vehicle control.
+Cars with autopilot (e.g., Tesla) require active driver supervision, with your hands on the steering wheel and always maintaining vehicle control.

-Fully autonomous vehicles, like robotaxis or mini buses, are NOT available to the public to buy.
+Fully autonomous vehicles, such as robotaxis or minibuses, are not available for public purchase.

 What happens if you hit a self-driving car?

-If you caused an accident and are at fault, you (or your insurance) would be liable for the damages to the self-driving car, as well as any injuries sustained by the occupants of that car.
+If you caused an accident and are at fault, you (or your insurance) would be liable for the damages to the self-driving car and any injuries sustained by the occupants of that car.

 Insurance for self-driving cars